-The clock then starts ticking for ‘extended’ support and, in another five years, that also ends.
-That means Microsoft then won’t issue updates of any kind for Office 2010 and it then joins Office 2007, Office 2003, Office XP, Office 97 and Office 95 in the halls of obsolete Microsoft Office suites.
+The clock then starts ticking for ‘extended’ support, which ends in October 2020.
+After that, Microsoft won’t issue updates of any kind, and Office 2010 will join Office 2007, Office 2003, Office XP, Office 97 and Office 95 in the hall of obsolete Microsoft Office suites.

 Gone, but not forgotten

 ‘Obsolete’ doesn’t mean ‘useless’, of course, and anecdotal evidence suggests that Office users tend to stick with what they’ve got rather than rush to upgrade to the latest version — unless they’re Office 360 subscribers, that is.